rjkyng/SDDM2023/index.md

 layout: default
 ---

-# Toward Practical SDDM Linear Equation Solvers: Experimental Evaluation
+# Robust and Practical Solution of Laplacian Equations by Approximate Elimination: Experimental Evaluation

 Our paper [Robust and Practical Solution of Laplacian Equations by Approximate Elimination (arXiv link, TODO)](https://example.com/) introduces a new Laplacian linear equation solver, ApproxChol, which is part of the [Laplacians.jl](https://github.com/danspielman/Laplacians.jl/) package.